zhxu33/cyberpunk2088/ProjectDocument.md

 **All we did is like what we did in exercise 1**
-**In addition, the enemy's movement and physical system are similar to what we did for the game character（player)** **For the camera, we choose the very simplest one which is Exercise 2 Stage 1 - Position Lock.
-The camera will lock on the character and it is the best and easiest on to let the camera follow the player**
+**In addition, the enemy's movement and physical system are similar to what we did for the game character（player)**
-* In the `CameraController` Script, we extend `Camera2D` and the script creates a reference to the player character which is our player.
-* The camera's behavior is straightforward - when the scene starts, it positions itself at the player's location through the `_ready()` function, and then continuously tracks the player's position every frame using the `_process()` function.
-*

 ## Animation and Visuals